jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 `time-of-day`  parameter to  the  conversion  functions.
 Actually,  in November  2024,  I   added  a  `daypart`  attribute   in  the  classes `Date::Calendar::`_xxxx_.
-Not only  we distinguish  the 14th  of July 2019 from the 15th of Juy 2019, but we also distinguish the "14th July 2019 before sunrise" from the "14th July 2019 during the daylight" and from  the  "14th  July  after  sunset".
+Not only  we distinguish  the 14th  of July 2019 from the 15th of July 2019, but we also distinguish the "14th July 2019 before sunrise" from the "14th July 2019 during the daylight" and from  the  "14th  July  after  sunset".
 The  `daypart`  attribute  is immutable, like the `daycount` attribute.